-It didn’t help when I’d hear other babies the same age who seemed to sleep in longer and longer stretches.
-And as a first-time mom, I had no idea what to expect, or what I got myself into.
+It didn’t help when I’d hear other babies the same age who napped in longer stretches.
+And as a first-time mom, I had no idea what to expect, or what I had gotten myself into.
 I’d think, Is THIS what life is going to be like from now on?

 When your baby will not sleep

 If you’re reading this, I’m guessing you can relate.

 Maybe your baby cries and screams until you sit next to her crib and constantly pat her back.
 She still wakes up twice a night (or more!) for feedings, even though you know she’s not really hungry.
 No matter how much time and effort you put into getting her to sleep, she’s still waking up throughout the night.

 And forget about naps—you’re lucky if she sleeps 20 minutes, much less two hours.
 Sure, she sleeps longer in the swing, but she’s fast outgrowing it (plus you know it’s not exactly the most sustainable sleeping arrangement).

 You’re hoping this would’ve gotten better by now, but it seems to only get worse.
 And several months (and sometimes even over a year) later, you’re beyond exhausted and see no way out.
 No doubt about it: the lack of sleep is taking a toll on you as a family.

 The biggest reason your baby still won’t sleep

 If you’re like me, you’ve tried just about everything to get your baby to fall asleep.
 The problem is, that actually might be contributing to your sleepless nights.

 You see, the biggest reason your baby will not sleep is this: